Royan: The 1950s Seaside Gem

 Phare du Cordouan

 The “Versailles of the Sea.”
 The oldest lighthouse in France still in operation.
-Built on a rocky islet in the Gironde estuary, it features a Chapel and marble paving.
-Read the full history.
+Full History.

 Phare de la Coubre

-A giant at 64 meters with 300 steps.
-Dominating the Côte Sauvage, it was built in 1905 at 1,800m from the shore; today, due to erosion, it sits just 150m from the waves!
+A giant at 64 meters.
+Today, due to erosion, it sits just 150m from the waves!

 Cycle & Explore

 With 250km of cycle routes, the Coubre Forest and the Estuary tours are unmissable.
-For families, the Palmyre Zoo and Planet Exotica provide world-class animal attractions right on the doorstep.
+For families, the Palmyre Zoo and Planet Exotica provide world-class animal attractions.

 Planning Your Visit?